MovingBlocks/Terasology/facades/PC/README.md

 The PC Facade provides a command-line interface (CLI) for configuring Terasology.
 See the usage help (`./Terasology --help`) for a full overview.
+For implementing the CLI, we make use of the [PicoCLI](https://picocli.info/) framework for Java command-line applications.

 ```sh
 ./Terasology --help